thaha-althaf/Sudoku-Solver/README.md

 # SUDOKU
-sudoku solver for easy and medium sudoku puzzles.
+Sudoku solver for easy and medium sudoku puzzles.

 ### Description
 This code uses a temporary vector to store all the possible numbers in each cell.
 Using this temporary vector, solving the sudoku.